 There are two types of forward in basketball, commonly referred to as Small and Power forwards.
-Their name states a little about them, but in modern basketball they aren’t always used like their name implies.
+Their name states a little about them, but in modern basketball, they aren’t always used as their name implies.

 Small forwards originated as being in between a shooting guard and a power forward and this usually referred to their size.
 The size also helped determine who they would defend on the other team.

 Power forwards were larger and more “powerful” than small forwards and usually guard larger players from the other team.

 Small forwards were expected to guard closer to the perimeter and have a slashing or driving aspect to their offensive game.